SUMMARY: Do not risk your eyesight. Avoid refractive surgery.

 Visual complications listed in above table are still present, neither worsened nor improved.

-I've learned to cope, and I try not to re-live the experience, and mental pain of LASIK.
+I'm learning to cope, and trying to avoid the mental and physical pain of LASIK.

-I hope someday a topographically-linked laser can help me.
-But even when solutions such as these are claimed to be effective, I'll hesitate to use them, as I have learned to distrust both the medical and legal communities.
-I usually avoid thinking about this topic, because I become frustrated, angry, depressed, and start thinking about killing myself.
-Instead, I try to move forward, and I try to forget this piece of my past.
+I hope that someday a topographically-linked laser can help me.
+But even after such solutions are claimed to be effective, I'll hesitate because I have learned to distrust both the medical and legal communities.
+I usually avoid thinking about my eyes, and my condition, because I then become frustrated, angry, depressed, and start thinking about killing myself.

-I am dissatisfied with the outcome of all three surgical procedures because:
+I'm dissatisfied with the outcome of all three surgical procedures, because:

 None delivered what each surgeon indicated.

-My post-operative best-corrected-vision is worse than my pre-op with lenses.
-Only 1% of LASIK patients share this condition.
+My post-operative best-corrected-vision is much worse than [pre-op with lenses]. ~1% of LASIK patients share this condition.

-My gift of eyesight has been permanently damaged, due to voluntary surgery.
+My priceless eyesight has been permanently damaged, due to voluntary surgery.

-The good news is that I'm not a "horror case" who needs a corneal transplant or is legally blind.
-But I wish I'd never had these surgeries.
-Truly the worst decision/experience of my life.
+The lone piece of good news is that I'm not a "horror case" needing a corneal transplant.
+But I wish I'd never had these surgeries, as they were certainly the very worst decision of my life.

 Considering refractive surgery?
-Suffering complications now?
-Feel free to reach me.
+Suffering complications?
+Feeling suicidal?
+Feel free to reach me, and I'll try to help.